-Troubleshooting plasma cutting cooling systems
+Troubleshooting plasma cutter cooling systems

 Increase uptime and parts life by keeping cool

 What is torch coolant?

 Torch coolant is a working fluid composed of de-ionized water and a solute to depress the freezing point.
 Where there is no risk of freezing, many shops use plain de-ionized water.
 De-ionized water is used because it is free of conductive ions that can contribute to deterioration of the cooling lines and hard starting of the plasma torch.
 Figure 1 is a diagram of the internal coolant passages in a plasma torch.
 The coolant is similar to the agents used in an automotive cooling system with an important distinction: radiator antifreeze has materials to clog up leaks.
 These are not suitable for plasma cutters.